 A sign has recently (October 2014) appeared on the pub saying that it's closed due to ill health.
-We hope this is only temporary, if you know anything please let us know.
+In mid-December, BBC Radio Suffolk reported that the pub is on the market either to buy or to lease.

 Built late 18th/early 19th century.